nico-rodriguez/full-stack-developer-devChallenges/authentication-app/README.md

 After grabbing a local copy of the repository, you can start the backend server in development or production mode, by issuing either `npm run start:dev` or `npm run start` respectively, from inside `backend/` folder.

 The difference between development and production modes is that the session storage mechanism.
 In the first, the session is stored in a local Redis database; in the later, it's stored in-memory, through the `memorystore` package.
+When using Redis database locally, the package `redis-commander` allows to query and modify the entries in the database in realtime.

 In regard to the session, a secret must be provided in order to verify the authenticity of each user session (it's used to sign the session cookie).